UBC-MOAD/docs/ssh_access.rst

 you will need to install the :program:`Open SSH Client` app via :guilabel:`Settings > Apps > Apps > Features > Optional Features`.
 Please see `these instructions`_, but *only* install the "Client" part – don't try to do any of the "server" parts.
-All the following steps remain the same for ssh on Windows, except from the ssh-copy, which will be discussed in a different section.
+All the following steps remain the same for ssh on Windows, except for the :command:`ssh-copy-id` command, which will be discussed in a different section.
 For now, if you want to use ssh for Windows, you have to install the :program:`Open SSH Client` and make sure the respective service is running (up to step 7 from the external Microsoft link provided, but only for OpenSSH Client in step 2)

 .. _these instructions: https://learn.microsoft.com/en-ca/windows-server/administration/openssh/openssh_install_firstuse

 .. _GenerateSshKeys: